 It is possible to combine randomness and easy memorization using tricks such as remembering a phrase and using the first letter of each word (e.g. "This website will ruin your life" becomes "Twwryl").
 Another option is to use a password manager program to store an encrypted database of passwords; the user then only needs to remember one master password to access all the others.

 Of course, if the encryption algorithm itself is weak, even an unguessable password won't help you.
 Cryptographers consider an algorithm broken if there is a way to figure out the key faster than brute forcing it.
-Sometimes, this is only of theoretical interest (for example, even with the speedup it would still take longer than the age of the universe, with or without the faster speed).
-Other times, the algorithm is so broken that the key can be recovered quickly and easily (as was the case with the DES cipher, which was designed in The '70s and proved unable to keep up with the rise in computing power by the late '90s, which forced people to resort to the more expensive Triple DES while also spurring calls for a replacement that eventually gave us the current AES standard).
+Sometimes, this is only of theoretical interest (like if, say, it would still take longer than the age of the universe, with or without the faster speed).
+Other times, the algorithm is so broken and/or outdated that the key can be recovered quickly and easily (as was the case with the DES cipher, which was designed in The '70s and proved unable to keep up with the rise in computing power by the late '90s, which forced people to resort to the more expensive Triple DES while also spurring calls for a replacement that eventually gave us the current AES standard).
 There are a large variety of attack techniques using advanced math, and new cryptosystems are expected to show evidence of resistance to them.
-If after years of analysis by expert cryptographers there aren't any practical attacks discovered, then it's considered probably secure.
+If, after years of analysis by expert cryptographers, there aren't any practical attacks discovered, then it's considered probably secure.
 That little code you created yourself, however, doesn't stand a chance.

-The knowledge of the plaintext or parts of the plaintext (so-called cribs) can make a cryptanalysis problem exponentially easier.
-The plaintext - or parts of - could be acquired by old-fashioned spying or, more inventively, by feeding the mole.
+The knowledge of the plaintext or parts of the plaintext (so-called "cribs") can make a cryptanalysis problem exponentially easier.
+The plaintext - or parts of it - could be acquired by old-fashioned spying or, more inventively, by feeding the mole.
 This is called a "known plaintext attack".note

 Wait, they are after me...
 IBUDHRYKPSSRCGCSXDHGRECTRHNZMFZUMLPOAPUNPBXHJFIIMKQMQDLPRVEXYUXKOKJJATCNHTTJOLPBXCEYNYITDZWFHXHJ